-- 18.4 Members of Constituent Councils should submit any questions on items on the Combined Authority Board agenda to the Overview and Scrutiny Committee scrutinising that Board agenda.
-Requests to speak at meetings of the Combined Authority Board on items on the Board's agenda will then be at the discretion of the Mayor. - 18.5 Members of Constituent Councils may also ask questions of a Member of the Combined Authority at executive committees. - 18.6 Members of Constituent Councils may ask questions of a Member of the Combined Authority at a Combined Authority Board meeting, including at an Extraordinary Meeting, provided the question is not substantially the same as a question which has been put to the Board by the Chair of the Overview and Scrutiny Committee or one of its Executive Committees.
+18.418.5.
+Members of Constituent Councils should submit any questions on items on the Combined Authority Board agenda to the Overview and Scrutiny Committee scrutinising that Board agenda.
+Requests to speak at meetings of the Combined Authority Board on items on the Board's agenda will then be at the discretion of the Mayor.

+- 18.518.6.
+Members of Constituent Councils may also ask questions of a Member of the Combined Authority at executive committees. - 18.7.
+Members of Constituent Councils may ask questions of a Member of the Combined Authority at a Combined Authority Board meeting which do not relate to an item on the Combined Authority Board agenda, including at an Extraordinary Meeting, provided the question is not substantially the same as a question which has been put to the Board by the Chair of the Overview and Scrutiny Committee or one of its Executive Committees, and in relation to an Extraordinary Meeting that it relates to an item on the agenda.